hackmods/Squanch/README.md

 # Squanch
 ===================

-A package to add some squanch to your output.
+A NPM package: Sqaunch library will squanch up your text.
+Get your text squnached for a more fun consolelog.
+Inspired by Squanchy on Rick and Morty.

 ## Installation